Edith Cowan University Information

 • school leavers with a near-miss ATAR for their chosen course;

-• school leavers who successfully completed at least 3 ATAR courses and 1 General course;
+• school leavers who successfully completed at least 3 ATAR courses and 1 General course; and

 • other applicants, who may or may not have completed Year 12.